Conduite hivernale : 4 comportements à adopter (winter driving: 4 habits to adopt)

 Winter tires are mandatory from December 1 to March 15 inclusive.

-Before leaving, make sure you can make your trip safely by consulting:
+Before heading out, make sure you can make your trip safely by consulting:

-Snow removal vehicles have many blind spots that prevent their drivers from seeing other road users well.
+Snow removal vehicles have many blind spots that prevent their drivers from seeing other road users.

 It is best to stay at a safe distance when driving near this type of vehicle to ensure you are in the driver's field of vision.